tmp-smart-into-hl7/smart-on-fhir.github.io/authorization/index.md

 resource server and the authorization server; the mechanics of such an interaction are not defined by this specification.

+If the app is granted the `id_token` scope, it validates the signature of the ID Token JWT according to the JWS algorithm.
+In the case where the JWS alg is _none_, the app must reject any claims where the issuer is different from the url of the authorization server.

 #### *For example*
 <a id="step-4"></a>